hamunna/twee-tweet-js/project-plan.md

 2) Submit btn :: Event: "click"
 --------------------------------
-	(1) Clicking the "Submit" btn, the text will be added to the "TWEETS" Section.
+	(1) Clicking the "Submit" btn, the text will be added to the "TWEETS" Section and the Input field will be cleared.
+	(2) The tweet will also be added to the "Local Storage"

 ======================================

 3) Clear btn :: Event: "click"
 -------------------------------
-	(1) Clicking the "Clear" btn, Everything will be back into the initial state.
+	(1) Clicking the "Clear" btn, the Input field will be cleared.

 ======================================